jlorias/jlorias.github.io/essays/smart-questions.md

 ## The Satisfaction of Smart Questions
 -----

+Generally, when we ask questions, it's because we don't know the answer -- so we look to the experts for help.
+For programming, we look to the more experienced programmers ("hackers", as what Raymond calls himself and others among the same level of expertise) for our solutions.
 Raymond refers to "answering a good question" as a stimuli and a gift.
-Generally, when we ask questions, it's because we don't know the answer -- and so we look to the experts for help.
-For programming, we look to the more experienced programmers ("hackers", as what Raymond calls himself and others among the same level of expertise) for our solutions.
-Besides Google, StackOverflow is home to many of our programming answers, where we ask and we shall receive.
+Besides Google, StackOverflow is home to many of our programming answers, where if we ask, we shall receive.